polarBearYap/used-car-dealership-fyp/README.md

 I would like to thanks Ts Sun Teik Heng @ San Teik Heng for patiently guiding the project.

 ## Plagiarism check
 1. The image below shows the plagiarism result of the report.
+The full plagiarism result can be found inside the report.

 <img alt="Plagiarism result of the report" src="./pictures/plagiarism-check-1.png" width="700">